Teacher of Record and Special Education Educators

 TEACHER OF RECORD

-Applicants for first time licensure in Elementary Education and Social Studies Composite must complete the following testing requirements:
+Applicants for first-time licensure in Early Childhood, Elementary Education, and Social Studies Composite must complete the following testing requirements:

 Elementary Education

-Elementary Education majors must take the Praxis II 5001 Elementary Education: Multiple Subjects exam effective 09/01/2014.
-As of 08/31/2014, the Praxis II 0011/5011 Elementary Education: Curriculum, Instruction and Assessments exam will no longer be available to test takers.
-To pass the Elementary Education: Multiple Subjects exam applicants must receive a passing score on each subtest.
+Elementary Education majors must take the Praxis II 5001 Elementary Education: Multiple Subjects exam.
+To pass the Elementary Education: Multiple Subjects exam, applicants must receive a passing score on each subtest.
 Applicants may take all four subtests (5002, 5003, 5004, 5005) at the same time by selecting 5001 Elementary Education: Multiple Subjects when registering.
 If applicants wish to take or retake an individual subtest, they must register to take just that subtest.
-Please note that PTSB will still accept the Praxis II exam for Elementary Education: Curriculum, Instruction and Assessment exam if the applicant took and passed the exam with a passing score of 160 or higher.

 Social Studies Composite

-Social Studies Composite majors for Grades 6 through 12 must take the Praxis II exam 5081/0081 Social Studies: Content Knowledge and received a passing score of 158 or higher.
-For Social Composite for Grade 5 through 8, applicants must take the Praxis II exam 5089/0089 Middle School Social Studies and received a passing score of 153 or higher.
+Social Studies Composite majors for Grades 6 through 12 must take the Praxis II exam 5581 Social Studies and receive a passing score of 158 or higher.
+For Social Composite for Grades 5 through 8, applicants must take the Praxis II exam 5089/0089 Middle School Social Studies and receive a passing score of 153 or higher.

-Applicants who have held, or currently hold, a teaching certificate in Elementary or Social Studies are eligible for a five (5) year Standard Educator License without the submission of either of the Praxis exams.
-However, these applicants will not meet requirements until passing the Praxis II exam above or providing documentation of passing a test in another state in the specific contact area.
+Applicants who have held or currently hold a teaching certificate in Elementary or Social Studies are eligible for a five (5) year Standard Educator License without submitting either of the Praxis exams.
+However, these applicants will not meet the requirements until passing the Praxis II exam above or providing documentation of passing a test in another state in the specific contact area.

 SPECIAL EDUCATION EDUCATORS